 Before I will upset the savvy and experienced developer: of course there are pitfalls and caveats and the paradigm to never change a running system remains to be true.

-I will never transition a huge project only for the purpose of making it compliant with the new API.
+I will never transition a huge project only to make it compliant with the new API.
 Again there is no need to be in a rush!
-But for new projects it’s crystal clear to me that I will embrace the new changes (though it will be tough sometimes, as with every change) and ensure API2 compliancy.
+But for new projects, it’s crystal clear to me that I will embrace the new changes (though it will be tough sometimes, as with every change) and ensure API2 compliancy.
 Let me start by showing you a few benefits:

 What Is In For Me?